Your Vision & Eye Health Can Change as You Age

 How Often Should You Have an Eye Exam?

 How often you have an eye exam can change depending on your health.
-Aligning with the American Optometric Association, we recommend adults between 18 and 64 (who aren’t at risk of developing an eye disease or condition) to have an eye exam at least once every 2 years.
+Aligning with the American Optometric Association, we recommend adults between 18 and 64 (who aren’t at risk of developing an eye disease or condition) to have an eye exam once every year.